 But what if the characteristics identifying minority group status were unknown to recruiters?
 Clearly, discrimination should become impossible.
-Anonymous job applications put this simple and straightforward idea into practice at the initial step in the hiring process.
-Now that anonymous job applications have been tested in several European countries, it is possible to assess some of the potentials and limits of this new policy tool.
+Anonymous job applications (or blind recruitment procedures) put this simple and straightforward idea into practice.
+Now that they have been tested in several European countries, Canada, and Australia, it is possible to assess some of the potentials and limits of this new policy tool.
 Although it may sound counterintuitive, the underlying hypothesis is that less information may lead to better choices (and outcomes)-at least in the initial stage of the hiring process.